mdavids/rfc/content/draft-davids-forsalereg-07.md

 In the absence of a tag-value pair, processors **MAY** assume that the domain is for sale.
 In such cases, processors **SHOULD** determine how to proceed.
-One possible approach is to indicate that the domain is for sale and and to use traditional methods, such as WHOIS or RDAP, to obtain contact
+One possible approach is to indicate that the domain is for sale and to use traditional methods, such as WHOIS or RDAP, to obtain contact
 information:

 ```